 - Certification in Infection Control Page

 - Controversies in Infection Control and Prevention

 Social media and infection control is even on the radar of current researchers.
 In a 2010 survey, 93.5% of medical students, 79.4% of residents, and 41.6% of practicing physicians reported using online social networks such as Facebook and Twitter.
-Social media was examined in this study, while the world of blogs was reviewed here.
+Social media was examined in one study, while the world of blogs was reviewed in another.
 Even the use of entertainment-education YouTube videos was studied.